python-websockets/websockets/docs/topics/design.rst

 Concurrency
 -----------

-Awaiting any combination of :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`, :meth:`~legacy.protocol.WebSocketCommonProtocol.send`,
+Awaiting any combination of :meth:`~protocol.WebSocketCommonProtocol.recv`, :meth:`~protocol.WebSocketCommonProtocol.send`,
-:meth:`~legacy.protocol.WebSocketCommonProtocol.close`
+:meth:`~protocol.WebSocketCommonProtocol.close`
-:meth:`~legacy.protocol.WebSocketCommonProtocol.ping`, or
+:meth:`~protocol.WebSocketCommonProtocol.ping`, or
-:meth:`~legacy.protocol.WebSocketCommonProtocol.pong` concurrently is safe, including multiple calls to the same method, with one exception and one limitation.
+:meth:`~protocol.WebSocketCommonProtocol.pong` concurrently is safe, including multiple calls to the same method, with one exception and one limitation.

 * **Only one coroutine can receive messages at a time.** This constraint avoids non-deterministic behavior (and simplifies the implementation).
-If a coroutine is awaiting :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`, awaiting it again in another coroutine raises :exc:`RuntimeError`.
+If a coroutine is awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`, awaiting it again in another coroutine raises :exc:`RuntimeError`.

 * **Sending a fragmented message forces serialization.** Indeed, the WebSocket protocol doesn't support multiplexing messages.
-If a coroutine is awaiting :meth:`~legacy.protocol.WebSocketCommonProtocol.send` to send a fragmented message, awaiting it again in another coroutine waits until the first call completes.
+If a coroutine is awaiting :meth:`~protocol.WebSocketCommonProtocol.send` to send a fragmented message, awaiting it again in another coroutine waits until the first call completes.
   This will be transparent in many cases.
 It may be a concern if the fragmented message is generated slowly by an asynchronous iterator.

 Receiving frames is independent from sending frames.
-This isolates :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`, which receives frames, from the other methods, which send frames.
+This isolates :meth:`~protocol.WebSocketCommonProtocol.recv`, which receives frames, from the other methods, which send frames.

 While the connection is open, each frame is sent with a single write.
 Combined with the concurrency model of :mod:`asyncio`, this enforces serialization.
 The